 Even if you don't major in physics, knowledge about the basics of physics is important for any career in engineering, and our graduates who go on to engineering futures stand out because they take extensive coursework in physics.
 Nearly all of our students who go on in engineering complete a physics major.
 Taking more physics will strengthen your understanding of how physical things work and will be invaluable in helping you develop designs that leverage real world principles.
+One or the other of these pairs of courses is required for the Engineering Science major

 Understanding the basics of chemical reactions is essential for anyone going into a field that involves materials, which almost all engineering fields do.
 Take Chem 151/152 unless you have a strong experience in Chemistry during high school, in which case you should take the faster-paced Chem 201.
+This is a required course for Engineering Science majors.

 In-depth knowledge of mathematics is key for any engineer, and therefore after the first courses in calculus, we recommend taking as many applied math courses as you can.
 Any physics major pursuing engineering takes all of these courses as they are required for the major.
 For non-physics major engineering students, we strongly recommend the same set.